TACC/Lmod/docs/source/080_hierarchy.rst

 A different strategy is to use a software hierarchy.
-In this approach a user loads a compiler which extends the **MODULEPATH** to make available the modules that are built with the currently loaded compiler and similarly for the mpi stack.
+In this approach a user loads a compiler which extends the **MODULEPATH** to make available the modules that are built with the currently loaded compiler (similarly for the mpi stack).

 Our modulefile hierarchy is stored under